Bangladesh Election Commission: Registration of political parties

-A law regarding to this registration process was enacted in 2008 and number of parties got registered with the commission.
+A law regarding this registration process was enacted in 2008 and number of parties got registered with the commission.
 It helps to avoid confusion and headache of the administrative machinery as well as confusion of the electorate.
 It ensures that political parties can practice democracy only by their registration.

 The commission has the power to investigate the finances and donor lists of all political parties.

 Prohibition on publication

 The commission can issue an order for the prohibition of publication and disseminating of results of opinion polls or exit polls to prevent influencing the voting trends in the electorate.

 Quasi judicial powers

 The commission has quasi-legal powers as a law enforcement agency to investigate and indict those who compromise election laws through bribery, corruption, vote buying, or blackmail.

 Secretariat

 Central

-Bangladesh Election Commission has its own secretariat as per Election Commission Secretariat Act 2009, which is headed by a secretary.
+Bangladesh Election Commission has its own secretariat as per the Election Commission Secretariat Act 2009, which is headed by a secretary.
 The secretariat is located at Agargaon in Dhaka city and has Electoral Training Institutes and field offices at the Regional, District and Upazila/Thana levels.
 Functions of the Election Commission Secretariat is to execute the decisions and orders of the commission.

-The present secretary of the election commission is Md.
-Alamgir.
+The present secretary of the election commission is Shafiul Azim.